dnsimple/dnsimple-support/content/articles/manage-a-record.markdown

 You can manage [A records](/articles/a-record) in DNSimple using the [DNS record editor](/articles/record-editor).

-The instructions in this article assume you are familiar with the [A record format](/articles/a-record#record-format) and usage.
+The instructions in this article assume you're familiar with the [A record format](/articles/a-record#record-format) and usage.

 ## Add an A record